davidagold/TablesDemo.jl/README.md

 [![codecov.io](http://codecov.io/github/davidagold/TablesDemo.jl/coverage.svg?branch=master)](http://codecov.io/github/davidagold/TablesDemo.jl?branch=master)

 This package demonstrates a minimalist tabular data type, `Table`, in Julia.
 As in [AbstractTables.jl](https://github.com/davidagold/AbstractTables.jl), our objective is to encourage modularity and extensibility in the development tabular data facilities.
 To this end, the present package itself provides as few user-facing components as possible; rather, the `Table` API is primarily designed to satisfy other tabular data interfaces that provide familiar functionality such as IO, manipulation, modeling, and visualization.
-In particular, this package demonstrates how a tabular data type such as `Table` can take advantage of the [jplyr](https://github.com/davidagold/jplyr.jl) query framework as extended by AbstractTables.
+In particular, this package demonstrates how a tabular data type such as `Table` can take advantage of the [StructuredQueries](https://github.com/davidagold/StructuredQueries.jl) query framework as extended by AbstractTables.

 ### Interfaces

 The `Table` data type satisfies each of the [three AbstractTable interfaces](https://github.com/davidagold/AbstractTables.jl#interfaces).
-As such, it inherits all of the provided methods of these interfaces -- in particular those of the jplyr-provided querying framework:
+As such, it inherits all of the provided methods of these interfaces -- in particular those of the StructuredQueries-provided querying framework:
 ```julia
 julia> using TablesDemo